 Were you thinking of your body type and what that announces about you?
 Tiny says delicate, big says powerful.
 Shapely says sexy, skinny says nerdy.
 Slumped shoulders means weak.
 Broad shoulders means confident.

 How about what your body says to your physician or healer?
-“Ridges across the fingernails, maybe diabetes” or “Puffy legs, looks like water retention” or “Too much weight around the middle, might be heart risk”.
+“Ridges across the fingernails, maybe diabetes” or “Puffy legs, looks like water retention” or “Too

 Do you look at your body and think it says something about your character?
 “If I had any willpower, I would have lost that 20 pounds” or “I have built the physique I want and clearly have my life under control!”

 Whatever your answer was, it indicates something about your relationship to your body.
 Several years ago, here is what my body said to me, “Matt, you are not really walking your talk.
 Based on how you treat your physical body, you are not really living the totally empowered life you are telling others is possible”.

 And I did that for years, knowing full well about all of the research proving that exercise and physical health are crucial to your mental/emotional well-being.

 My body tried to warn me that I was off-base and unaligned.
 It would allow me to run intensive weekend trainings on little sleep and junk food, then it would crash and burn for literally a week afterwards.

 It let me consistently burn the midnight oil to complete my PhD, but signaled it’s protest

 I am glad that I finally got the message.
 So for several years now, I have been consistent with a workout routine and nutrition program that has served me well.
 I call it ‘Empowerment Fit‘ and it has become integrated into my daily life.